 - Transformers are known in Israel as Robotricks.

 - In Israel, both Batman Beyond and X-Men: Evolution are known as ______ - The Next Generation - probably after Star Trek: The Next Generation.
-Never mind that it is wrong with the second example as the characters in X-Men Evolution are neither the children of the original X-Men nor are they a later generation of X-Men from the originals.
+Never mind that it is wrong with the second example as the characters in X-Men Evolution are neither the children of the original X-Men nor are they a later generation of X-Men from the originals, but just younger versions of the originals.

 - Some classic examples of Hollywood films dubbed in Hindi for Indian markets- the Hindi titles have been translated here: